Skip to main content

 If you wish to report perceived unauthorised development work, breaches please complete our online form Report an alleged breach of planning

-Please note the form must be completed fully in order for us to investigate the breach.
-Our privacy notice is on the form and advises that your information will be confidential.
+Please note the form must be fully completed in order for us to investigate the breach.
 Any anonymous forms will not be investigated.

 We will investigate and take any enforcement action that we think is appropriate and proportionate.